Akram backs idea of postponing T20 World Cup

 KARACHI: Cricket has been a batsman’s game for quite some time and Wasim Akram believes that post Covid-19 restrictions could make things even worse for bowlers.

-In a bid to minimise chances of infection, experts have called for precautionary measures once cricketing action resumes.
+In a bid to minimise infection, experts have called for precautionary measures once cricketing action resumes.
 And among those restrictions will be a ban on the use of saliva for ball management.

-In an interview with ‘The News’ on Thursday, the Pakistani legend urged international cricket authorities to find ways and means to keep it a fair battle between the bat and the ball.
+In an interview with ‘The News’ the Pakistani legend while backing idea of postponing T20 World Cup also urged international cricket authorities to delay T20 World to find ways and means to keep it a fair battle between the bat and the ball.

 “As a bowler, I know how hard it is to get wickets when the conditions are not very conducive,” Wasim said.
-“So I’m sure fast bowlers won’t like it if they are stopped from using saliva to shine the ball.
+“So I’m sure fast bowlers won’t like it if they are stopped from using saliva to shine the ball during T20 World Cup.
 They are allowing sweat but I can say for sure that it isn’t the same.
 You shine the ball with saliva and sweat is just something of an add-on, a top-up.
 Too much use of sweat will leave the cricket ball too wet.”

 For a man who is regarded among the greatest fast bowlers of all time, Wasim, who took 414 Test and 502 ODI wickets during a celebrated international career, surely knows what he’s talking about.